Sylphy0052/jMetalDocumentation/compiling.md

 ## Compiling

 Once you have the source code of jMetal you can use it in to ways: from an IDE or from the command line of a terminal.
-The IDE alternative is the simplest one and if you are used to the tool you building and runnig algorithms is easy.
+The IDE alternative is the simplest one and, if you are used to the tool, compiling and running algorithms is easy.

 ### Intellj Idea
   To build the project you have to select `Build` -> `Make Project`